byomkesh99/terraform-beginner/terraform_basic_part_2.md

     # make sure nginx is started
     service nginx start

-File: terrsform.tfvars (This file should share in PUBLIC.
-I shared the dummy one)
+File: terrsform.tfvars (This file should **NOT** share in PUBLIC.
+I shared the false one for understanding)

     AWS_ACCESS_KEY = "AKJKDNWKSMLL235K3"
     AWS_SECRET_KEY = "ekjfwecwnbwjfo384kfnewflwfwefjwelkj"